archeranimesh/pelicanBlog/content/articles/pelican/publishing-blog-github-pages.md

 ## Prerequisite ##
-We all should have a [GitHub](https://github.com/) account, if you have then continue else go to [GitHub](https://github.com/) and create an account.
+We all should have a [GitHub](https://github.com/) account, if you have then continue, else go to [GitHub](https://github.com/) and create an account.
 The process is very straight forward, just follow the instruction on the website.

 The git should be locally configured.
 Kindly follow the steps mention in this page [Setting your email in Git](https://help.github.com/articles/setting-your-email-in-git/).